Group Management Overview

 Primary vs. Group Position

-A student's primary position points to data about the student's program membership.
-The primary position is most helpful when it is the position that the student holds in most groups in your program.
-When you pull up the Rostering page for a group, the student's primary position will be auto-filled in the position drop box.
+A member's primary position points to data about the member's program membership.
+The primary position is most helpful when it is the position that the member holds in most groups in your program.
+When you pull up the Rostering page for a group, the member's primary position will be auto-filled in the position drop box.

-A student's group position points to data about the group itself.
-A student can have a group position that is different than their primary position. e.g. A student who is primarily a soprano may be in multiple mixed choirs as a soprano, but in the SSA choir, she may sing the alto part.
-Each group position is shown on the student's program membership page.
+A member's group position points to data about the group itself.
+A member can have a group position that is different than their primary position. e.g. A member who is primarily a soprano may be in multiple mixed choirs as a soprano, but in the SSA choir, she may sing the alto part.
+Each group position is shown on the member's program membership page.